Air-Money/air-money.github.io/quickstart.markdown

 goToApp('account-app');
 ```

-The account app is a native application on the AirMoney device that provides:
+The account app is a native application on the DEGN device that provides:
 - Wallet generation and management
 - Transaction signing
 - Address management